The Master Program in Design + Change is an advanced-level two-year program within Design, the main field of study.

-Apply to the programme online at www.universityadmissions.se (in English), or www.antagning.se (in Swedish).
-Submissions of documentation attesting your eligibility for Master´s level study must be submitted here.
+Apply to the program online at www.universityadmissions.se (in English), or www.antagning.se (in Swedish).
+Submissions of documentation attesting your eligibility for a Master´s level study must be submitted here.

-Please submit your application to programme code LNU-F2500 by 15 January 2018
+Please submit your application to program code LNU-F2500 by 15 January 2018

 Submit your portfolio to Linnaeus University (LNU).

 The deadlines by which portfolios must be received by LNU are: 31 January 2018

 Acceptance to the program